 I’m still loving this alternative from Irish company Vedoneire.
 It’s more of a blazer style than the screen used Barbour.
 But the pockets certainly come close.
 And “popping” the collar is going to help even more.
 Fabric is 50% cotton/50% polyester.
 I have another jacket from these guys, and I’ve been very happy with the quality for the price.
 And if you’re in the U.S., ordering directly from the company is no problem.
 That’s what I did, and I received my jacket in about 5 days with no extra duties or taxes.

 If we can look past the Abraham Moon & Sons’ tweed lining on the collar and lapels for a moment ….
 Made from Halley Stevensons British waxed water-resistant fabric, this one is also insulated with a light quilted lining.
 So it will work well for those of you in cooler climes.
 The fit is also fairly tailored, which is nice.
 Note that the color appears to be closer to dark olive in some of the other product photos.
-Boden has sizes XS to XL on their website.
+Boden is down to size small now on their website.

 The Positive Impact Option